gwilcox019/PPSE/Modulateur/rapport_projet.md

 The time taken for the monitor is (most of the time) also reduced, as we can see on this graph:
 ![monitor_perfs](monitor_upgrade.jpg)

+# Overall performances
+In this paragraph, we will compare the performances of all our upgrades to the original version of the code.
+We will test it for K = 32 (as we did before) as well as for K = 128 to see if the output is different

+- We can see that K=128 has a higher FER, because more bits = more chances of having an error